Coprosma, Mirror Plant: planting, cultivation

 Coprosma in a nutshell

-• It is an ideal plant for coastal gardens
+- It is an ideal young plant for coastal gardens

 A word from our expert

 The Coprosma is a small, frost-sensitive evergreen bush with persistent foliage that changes colour throughout the seasons.
 Its leaves are so glossy that they have earned the shrub the nickname “Mirror Plant”, as they reflect light beautifully.
-This sparkling beauty has made varieties such as Coprosma (x) repens ‘Fire Burst’, ‘Evening Glow’ with its multicoloured display, ‘Rainbow Surprise’, Coprosma (x) robusta ‘Pina Colada’ variegated with green and orange, and ‘Pacific Sunset’ with its bright red foliage, quite famous.
+This sparkling beauty has made varieties such as Coprosma (x) repens ‘Fire Burst’, ‘Evening Glow’ with its multicoloured display, ‘Rainbow Surprise’, Coprosma (x) robusta ‘Pina Colada’ with its variegated green and orange leaves, and ‘Pacific Sunset’ with its bright red foliage, quite popular.
 If the plant fruits, it will reward you with small, decorative vermilion-orange berries.

 It forms a small, rounded bush that is extremely glossy and beautiful in all seasons.
-There are very compact Coprosmas that do not exceed 50 cm in height in all directions, perfect for rockeries, ground cover, or pots.
-The larger ones (1.5 m in height) will make stunning specimens for creating an evergreen hedge.
+There are very compact Coprosmas that do not exceed 50 cm in height, making them perfect for rockeries, groundcover, or pots.
+The larger varieties (up to 1.5 m in height) make stunning specimens for creating an evergreen hedge.

-Frost-sensitive (around -5°C) but very drought-resistant and tolerant of sea spray, it is a shrub best reserved for coastal fringes spared from severe frosts.
-Elsewhere, it will look magnificent in a large pot on the terrace or balcony, provided it is sheltered from frost in winter.
-It prefers poor, well-drained soils without lime and requires little care.
+Frost-sensitive (around -5°C) but very drought-resistant and tolerant of sea spray, it is a shrub best suited for coastal fringes that are spared from severe frosts.
+Elsewhere, it will thrive beautifully in a large pot on the terrace or balcony, provided it is sheltered from frost in winter.
+It prefers poor, well-drained soils without lime and requires minimal care.

 Discover this shrub that brings light, originality, and colour to your garden or terrace throughout the seasons!